dhangerkapil/code-first-agents/README.md

 By the end of this workshop, you will learn to build an agent app using Azure AI Foundry Agent Service, explore its tools, and effectively use instructions to guide the LLM.

-## Workshop Guide

-To get started with this workshop, open the current Workshop Guide at [Contoso Sales AI Agent](https://aka.ms/agent-service-workshop-docs).

-For information on modify the workshop guide, see [docs/README.md](docs/README.md).

 ## Prerequisites